 Alzheimer’s disease is an irreversible, progressive brain disorder that slowly destroys memory and thinking skills, and, eventually, the ability to carry out the simplest tasks.
 It is the most common cause of dementia among the senior population.
-African Americans are twice as likely and Hispanics are one and a half times as likely as older whites to have Alzheimer’s disease and other dementias.
+African Americans are twice as likely and Hispanics are one and a half times as likely as the older White population to have Alzheimer’s disease and other dementias.
 Prevalence is higher among women compared to men; two-thirds of Americans with Alzheimer’s disease are women.
 There is no known cure, however, innovative research may provide hop for effective and novel treatment for this incapacitating disease.

 The following graphic depicts the current status of Alzheimer’s Disease and Related Dementias objectives as of the most recent reporting period.